Private Fund Fights Czech Corruption

 The U.K. Serious Fraud Office said a British man who supplied surgical instruments to the Iraqi government was sentenced today by a London court to 24 weeks in prison.

-Mark Rodney Jessop, 53, admitted breaking United Nations sanctions during the oil for food program by making illegal payments to Saddam Hussein’s government. … Continue Reading
+Mark Rodney Jessop, 53, admitted breaking United Nations sanctions during the oil for food program by making illegal payments to Saddam Hussein’s government.… Continue Reading

-Downtown Kuala Lumpur, Mayasia’s capital city“Malaysian opposition accuses gov’t of bribing Borneo voters with sardines, mattresses,” the playful AP headline said.
+“Malaysian opposition accuses gov’t of bribing Borneo voters with sardines, mattresses,” the playful AP headline said.

 Does foreign aid cause corruption?
 Yes, mainly by helping corrupt regimes stay in power.
 And because corrupt regimes are the most unstable, aid also fuels civil unrest.